The President of the Republic of Indonesia, Joko Widodo, is determined to continue to build the strength of the Navy - ExBulletin

 The President of the Republic of Indonesia, Joko Widodo, is determined to continue to build the strength of the Navy

-Click.com, Jakarta, November 3, 2022, — The Ministry of Defence, under the leadership of our President, is determined to continue building the strength of our Navy, the Minister of Defense of the Republic of Indonesia (Menhan RI) said, Lt.
+The Department of Defense under the leadership of our President is determined to continue to build the strength of our Navy, this was conveyed by the Minister of Defense of the Republic of Indonesia (Menhan RI), Lt.
 Gen. TNI (Ret.)
-Prabowo Subianto at the inauguration of the Republic of Indonesia (KRI) warship name dr. Wahidin Sudirohusodo (WSH)-991, located at Pondok Dayung Pier, North Jakarta, on Thursday (11/3).
+Prabowo Subianto when confirming the name of the warship of the Republic of Indonesia (KRI ) dr. Wahidin Sudirohusodo (WSH)-991, located at Pondok Dayung Pier, North Jakarta, on Thursday (11/3).

 The inauguration ceremony began with the reading of the Kasal decision on KRI dr. Wahidin Sudirohusodo, reading the curriculum vitae of dr. Wahidin Sudirohusodo, followed by a statement confirming the name of KRI which was marked by pressing the siren button by Minister of Defense Prabowo accompanied by Chief of Naval Staff (Kasal) Admiral Yudo Margono and the heirs of dr. Wahidin Sudirohusodo, namely Ir.
 H. Wargono Sunarko.